AndPewka/TradingBulls/README.md

       ```
    - You can also change your credentials and db options if you won't use default

-4. Initialize and run containers, create postgresql database:
+5. Initialize and run containers:

-    if you already have postgresql and redis images with other versions, run following commands:
+    pull all required images:
     ```
-    docker pull postgres:15.2-alpine && \
-    docker pull redis:7.0.9-alpine
+    docker-compose pull
     ```
-    after this:
+    run compose:
     ```
-    docker-compose build && \
     docker-compose up
     ```

+6. Create postgress database

     when containers is runnung, create postgresql database with command:
     ```
     docker exec -it <postgres-container-name> createdb <env-variable-PG_DATABASE_NAME> -U <env-variable-PG_DATABASE_USER>
     ```
     you can find container name by executing command:
     ```
-    docker ps | grep postgres
+    docker ps -a | grep postgres
     ```
     it should be something like `tradingbulls_postgres_1`

-5. Migrate your database
+7. Migrate your database

    ```
    python manage.py migrate
    ```

-6. Create user for django application:
+8. Create user for django application:

    ```
    python manage.py createsuperuser
    ```

-7. Run django server
+9. Run django server:

    ```
    python manage.py runserver localhost:8000
    ```
+   Note: server can be started when docker-compose is running or if you have configured remote database